Oli-Ross/replicating_mia/README.md

 ## Setup

-In order to download all datasets and generate the documentation, run `python3 set_up.py`.
+A setup script is provided, which does:
+* Download necessary datasets into `/data`
+* Run tests
+* Generate documentation into `/docs`

+Invoke it with `python set_up.py`.
 For more fine-grained control, see `python3 set_up.py -h`.